book review

 4: The Burning Question: We can’t burn half the world’s oil, coal and gas.
 So how do we quit?

 While slightly outdated, this is still very relevant and could be seen as the book that kickstarted the Carbon Bubble and divestment movements.
 In The Burning Question: We can’t burn half the world’s oil, coal and gas.
-So how do we quit? authors Duncan Clark and Mike Berners-Lee ask why is it that when we know much fossil fuel we can safely burn to stay within the 2 Degree C limit we are not even slowing down our fossil fuel consumption, and have hardly made a dent in our CO2 reductions?
+So how do we quit? authors Duncan Clark and Mike Berners-Lee ask why it is that when we know much fossil fuel we can safely burn to stay within the 2 °C limit, we are not even slowing down our fossil fuel consumption, and have hardly made a dent in our CO2 reductions.

 5: A Farewell to Ice: A Report from the Arctic

 Controversial and outspoken ice scientist, Peter Wadhams, thinks that no one quite understands how serious the situation is in the Arctic or how unprecedented the melting is.
-In A Farewell to Ice: A Report from the Arctic he makes some daunting predictions, including an ice-free Arctic in the summer which might be with us sooner that we think.
+In A Farewell to Ice: A Report from the Arctic, he makes some daunting predictions, including an ice-free Arctic in the summer, which might be with us sooner than we think.
 For anyone who wants to understand what is happening in the Arctic, this is critically important reading.
-And at a time where the climate debate is preoccupied with the Paris Agreement and Donald Trump, a wake-up call to what happens in this climate change battleground might not be a bad idea.
+And at a time when the climate debate is preoccupied with the Paris Agreement and Donald Trump, a wake-up call to what happens in this climate change battleground might not be a bad idea.

 6: What’s Really Happening to Our Planet?